-Elon Musk’s Boring Company Gets A Preliminary Permit For Hyperloop
+Elon Musk’s Boring Company Gets A Conditional Permit For Hyperloop

 For this particular project, Musk is looking to reduce the time to travel from New York to D.C. and is just a very first step in developing the vision for the Hyperloop.

 “And while it’s a very small, very vague step forward, Musk’s Boring Company has received a permit for preparation and preliminary excavation of a site in the nation’s capital.
-The exact location is 53 New York Avenue NE, next to a McDonald’s and near the Bureau of Alcohol, Tobacco, Firearms and Explosives, according to The Washington Post.”
+The exact location is 53 New York Avenue NE, next to a McDonald’s and near the Bureau of Alcohol, Tobacco, Firearms and Explosives,” according to The Washington Post.

 As reported by Tech Crunch, Musk in a tweet posted back in July confirmed he had received a verbal approval from the government to go ahead and build a multi-state underground Hyperloop.
 However, there is no official approval to date, but Bloomberg reported positive conversations between the White House and The Boring Company over the possibility of building a tunnel.